xrmx/docker-dike/README.md

-# Dike Docker images for Debian based distributions
+# Dike Docker images

-If you run a modern Debian based linux distribution there's good chances that the debian package from Infocert won't work out of the box.
+If you are not running Ubuntu Xenial (16.04) on your machine there's good chances that the debian package from Infocert won't work out of the box.
 And their packaging-fu does not look that sharp.
 So better run the thing under a Docker container.